Ogama-0/Ogama-0/README.md

 ### Hi there 👋

-I'm not good enough in english but you can speak with me.
+I'm not great at English, but you can talk to me.
 I don't bite.